Tideseed/eptr2/README.md

 # EPIAS Transparency Platform v2.0 Python client by Robokami Data

+> [!IMPORTANT]
+> Try eptr2 online now!
+Use [eptr2demo](https://eptr2demo.streamlit.app/) app for a limited set of calls (for now).
+Valid for eptr2 version 0.1.7 and later.

 _🇹🇷 Türkçe açıklama için aşağıya bakınız._

 `eptr2` (**EP**IAS **Tr**ansparency **2**.0) package is a thin wrapper around [EPIAS Transparency Platform v2.0](https://seffaflik-prp.epias.com.tr/home) API brought to you by [Robokami](https://robokami.com).
 It is an unofficial package with Apache License 2.0 (free and permissable use for commercial applications, [see details](https://www.tldrlegal.com/license/apache-license-2-0-apache-2-0)).